StephanGeorg/ArcGIS-Autocomplete-Typeahead/README.md

 # ArcGIS-Autocomplete-Typeahead

-Plugin for Twitter Typeahead.js to use ArcGIS Geocoder Suggest.
+Plugin for <a href="https://github.com/twitter/typeahead.js">Twitter Typeahead.js</a> to use ArcGIS Geocoder Suggest.
 Inspired by <a href="https://github.com/sgruhier/typeahead-addresspicker" target="_new">typeahead-addresspicker</a>.
 This is a very early stage of a Google Place Autocomplete alternative.

 ## Example